 23. Regent University

 Regent University’s MBA in Cybersecurity Management bridges the gap between business and information technology.
 This program will prepare graduates to become top executives and leaders within cybersecurity and beyond.
 The program will focus on business, cybersecurity technology, and strategic planning and concepts.
 Students will gain the foundational skills to manage security plans and strategies in disaster recovery.
 Whether going into the business field or IT of a corporation, this MBA degree provides the necessary principles and concepts to excel in the cybersecurity industry.
 Graduates will find competitive pay from many agencies and businesses nationwide.
-The total credits for completing the program is 42 credits.
+The total credits for completing the program are 42 credits.
 The program also provides accreditation by the ACSBP.
-Regent ranks among the top National Universities by the U.S. News & World Report and their MBA programs ranks among the Top 50 Best Online MBA Programs in the nation for 2021 by The Princeton Review.
+Regent ranks among the top National Universities by the U.S. News & World Report and their MBA programs rank among the Top 50 Best Online MBA Programs in the nation for 2021 by The Princeton Review.

 Highlights: top rankings, 42 credits, ACSBP accredited, low student-to-faculty ratio.